yellow cylinder tower at Pena Palace Sintra

 • Family ticket (2 adults + 2 youth) 26 €

-• get there at 9 am (or 30 minutes before the yellow palace opens) as by 11 am the Palace is very crowded
+• get there at 9 to 9:30 am as by 11 am the Palace is very crowded

-• to get that famous Instagrammable shot, go to the back of the castle as soon as you arrive to have a better shot of getting a photo alone on the famous steps
+• to get that famous Instagrammable shot, go to the back of the castle as soon as you arrive to have a better chance of getting a photo alone on the famous steps

 • last entrance is one hour before closing – be sure to plan accordingly